Keyboard shortcuts

 Integration Test Infrastructure

-The Python bindings include a comprehensive integration test suite that validates the entire stack from Python user code down to the WebSocket server.
+The Python bindings include comprehensive integration tests that validate the entire stack, from Python client code to the WebSocket server and storage engine.

 Sources: experiments/bindings/python-ws-client/integration_test.sh:1-91